Freshwater Weekly Fishing Report Week of May 29, 2024

 Weatherford

 FAIR.
 Water heavily stained; 78 degrees; 0.96 feet below pool.
-Bass are slow.
-Catfish are fair on cut bait.
+Catfish are good shallow off the rocks on cut bait and nightcrawlers with a cork.
 Crappie are fair on main lake brush piles on minnows and jigs.
+Bass are slow on deeper water drop-offs with crankbaits, and chatterbaits.

 Welsh

 SLOW.
 Water stained.
-77 degrees.
-Welsh is a power plant lake and is primarily fished in the winter months.
+80 degrees.
 No report due to very few anglers on the water.

 White River